Banner Health

 What Tests Screen for ALS?

-While there are no tests that specifically provide an ALS diagnosis, there are tests your doctor can prescribe to rule out other conditions or diseases.
-The types of tests your doctor may recommend can include:
+While there are no tests that specifically provide an ALS diagnosis, your doctor may prescribe various tests to rule out other conditions affecting motor neurons in the brain and spinal cord.
+These tests include:

-• Genetic testing: Genetic testing is used to see if there is a genetic background of ALS in your family.
+• Genetic testing: Used to see if there is a genetic background of ALS in your family.

-• MRI: While an MRI cannot diagnose ALS, it can be used to rule out other conditions.
+• MRI: While an MRI cannot diagnose ALS, it helps rule out other conditions affecting the spinal cord.

-• Blood test: Blood tests can look for early signs of ALS and rule out other conditions.
+• Blood test: Used to look for early signs of ALS and rule out other conditions.

-Ask your doctor about ALS testing options to determine a diagnosis.
+Ask your doctor about ALS testing options to determine a diagnosis, especially if you are experiencing muscle weakness or other symptoms of ALS such as difficulty with voluntary muscles.

 What Are the Stages of ALS?

-Early stage: Early signs of ALS can include muscle stiffness, cramping and twitching.
+• Early stage: Early signs of ALS can include muscle stiffness, cramping and twitching.
 In the early stage, ALS can affect one area of the body or a larger region.
 This stage can occur before a patient is officially diagnosed with ALS.
-In this stage, it may be difficult to do daily tasks.
+It may be difficult to perform daily tasks during this stage.

 What’s My Prognosis for ALS?